 You’ll need to have your ID document to hand, and a UK address we can send your Monzo debit card.

 If you have an Application Registration Card (ARC), unfortunately you can’t open a bank account with Monzo at the moment.
 We’re working really hard to make it possible for people with different papers to open an account with us, and we’ll update this page if anything changes.

-If you are a refugee or are helping a refugee open a bank account, and have any questions, please email us at firstname.lastname@example.org and we’ll do everything we can to help.
+If you're a refugee or you're helping someone who's a refugee open a bank account, you can email us at firstname.lastname@example.org if you have questions.